jrudydev/slack-match-bot/README.md

 MatchBot makes it easy to setup whether you are on the web or native aplication.

 ## Setup
-1. Create a Slack team (skip this step if you already have a team in mind)
+1. Create a Slack team (skip this step if you already have a team in mind).
-2. Login and add a custom integration to configure a bot named matchbot
+2. Login and add a custom integration to configure a bot named matchbot.
-3. Invite matchbot to the team
+3. Invite matchbot to the team.
-4. Create a channel for the tournament
+4. Create a channel for the tournament.
-5. Invite matchbot and more friends to the channel
+5. Invite matchbot and more friends to the channel.
-6. Complete steps listed above under 'Setup Local Virtual Environment'
+6. Complete steps listed above to 'Run Local Bot'.

 ## Commands